Frequently Asked Questions

 I’m thinking about applying for GFEMS funding.
 Where should I start?

 Is it possible to speak to someone at GFEMS about my program idea before applying?

 In order to ensure an open and competitive process, GFEMS is unable to consult with applicants about ideas prior to Concept Note submission.
 Please review the Funding Principles, Current Opportunities, and the following FAQs to ensure your proposal is in alignment with GFEMS’ base criteria.

-Please also see these additional Q&As, where we have aggregated and responded to all questions related to the current solicitation that we received by the March 9, 2018 deadline.
+Please also see these additional Q&As, where we aggregated and responded to questions related to our inaugural funding round.